-In 2011, according to the 2011 census data, Zululand had a population size of 803,575 people living in isolated rural settlements and six urban areas.
+According to the Community Survey of 2016, the District has a total population of 892310 people living in isolated rural settlements and six urban areas.
 Most of the rural settlements are small, making service delivery costly.
 The potential for economic growth in Zululand lies in tourism and agriculture.
 The district experiences high levels of poverty and has a high incidence of HIV/AIDS infection.
 Another major setback is poor accessibility to basic services and facilities.
 Zululand remains one of the poorest districts in South Africa in part due to its history as a marginalized homeland area.
 Zululand is surrounded by: Amajuba, Gert Sibande in Mpumalanga, the kingdom of Swaziland, uMkhanyakude, uMzinyathi and uThungulu.